Maintaining Your DHP (Ductless Heat Pump)

 3. Keep the outdoor condenser clear.

 Be sure to remove any fallen leaves or other debris that could block the internal components.
 You could use a leaf blower on a gentle setting or simply brush debris away with your hand or a broom.

 Easy, right?
-But if you don’t feel like taking any of this on yourself or would like to schedule a more thorough annual cleaning of the internal coil and other components of your outdoor unit, just give us a call and we can help.
+But if you don’t feel like taking any of this on yourself or would like to schedule a more thorough annual cleaning of the internal coil and other components of your outdoor unit, just give us a call or contact us here and we can help.
 By following these simple steps and keeping things clean, you can help your system last 20 years or more!